DataStax raises $106 million to take on Oracle, Microsoft

 "Cassandra, from the day it was created, was built to withstand unbelievable amounts of failure in the underlying system and still be available," said Billy Bosworth, DataStax's chief executive officer.
 In the event of floods or earthquakes, for example, data is still available due to replication at other data centers.

-Spending around NoSQL technology, including on software development, licence fees, and hardware, should reach $3.4 billion by 2020, according to consultancy Market Research Media Ltd, up from less than $1 billion last year.
+Spending around NoSQL technology, including on software development, license fees, and hardware, should reach $3.4 billion by 2020, according to consultancy Market Research Media Ltd, up from less than $1 billion last year.

 DataStax competitors include MongoDB, which has raised $231 million from venture firms such as Union Square and Sequoia Capital, and Couchbase, which has raised $100 million from firms such as Accel, Ignition Partners and Mayfield.